brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**The Guilty*

+A wild single-room movie, that takes place completely over the phone.
+I love the narrative device, and the slow, dread-filled pacing.
+The movie largely takes place in your own imagination, helped along by excellent foley, and voice acting.

 **The First Purge**

 Yow, what a good mess.
 I don't know why I love the Purge films, and to be honest, this one felt a little too real.
 However, I watched this on Halloween, so it fit my needs of a spooky, scary movie.